YuePan027/MICSQTL/README.md

 -   meta:A data frame with 127 rows (sample) and 2 columns (disease
     status and gender) as metadata.

+-   cell_counts: A matrix containing cell counts across multiple subjects, where subjects are represented as rows and cell types as columns.
+Each entry (i, j) in the matrix indicates the count of cells belonging to the ith subject and jth cell type.

 ``` r
 data(se)
 ```